-Do you want your blog posts to be automatically posted to Facebook from your WordPress site?
+Do you want to automatically post to Facebook from your WordPress website?

-Facebook is one of the largest social media sites in the world with more than 2 billion active users.
-Sharing your blog posts there will help increase pageviews and drive traffic to your site.
+Facebook is one of the largest social media sites in the world with almost 3 billion active users.
+By sharing your blogs to Facebook you can drive lots more traffic to your site and get more pageviews.